yvhime/collaborationTrial/README.md

 clicked clone using github browser on collaboratorBranch1 cloned it to machine documents/github/.. clicked open folder using source control tab on vscode

+another changes version two
+using vscode gitdesktop
+going to make 2 pull req at the same time